 Setting up an end-to-end automated trading system will teach you a substantial amount about systems development, risk management, portfolio construction, alpha generation and optimisation.
 Funds can quite easily argue (at least in this competitive environment!) that if you're not prepared to gain this knowledge on your own time, then why should they pay for you to have to learn it?

-If you would like some more information about how to begin algorithmic trading, then please take a look at the QuantStart Algorithmic Trading Articles section, where I discuss the topic in detail.
+If you would like some more information about how to begin algorithmic trading, then please take a look at the QuantStart Systematic Trading Articles section, where I discuss the topic in detail.

-If you would like any specific help related to your personal situation about how best to get into quant trading, then please email me at firstname.lastname@example.org and I will do my best to point you in the right direction.comments powered by Disqus
+If you would like any specific help related to your personal situation about how best to get into quant trading, then please email us at email@example.com and we will do my best to point you in the right direction.